 If you present your resident visa (the sticker the consulate places in your passport following a successful residency application) instead of your resident card as a proof of your immigration status when you apply for a Menaje de Casa, then you will need to acquire and present your Mexican resident card before the Customs authorities will release your shipment.

-If you fail to complete the visa-sticker-to-residency-card exchange (see Mexico Immigration Guide) any shipment you have in train will not be released by Mexican Customs.
+If you fail to complete the visa-sticker-to-residency-card exchange any shipment you have in train will not be released by Mexican Customs.

-Application fee: The Mexican consulate will charge you a fee of about US$130 (or local currency equivalent) which must be paid in cash.
+The Mexican consulate will charge you a fee of about US$150 (or local currency equivalent).
 Removal companies may charge additional fees for paperwork preparation—ask your chosen removal company for details.

-Submission and acceptance: The Mexican Consulate will process your application, usually within two business days, and issue you with a certificate.
+The Mexican Consulate will process your application and issue you with a certificate.
 This certificate must accompany your shipment.

 Items that are allowed and disallowed